WHEN IS CORSO ZUNDERT?

 Yes, everyone is allowed to help with the building of the floats.
 At every hamlet you are more than welcome to have a look and help with the build.

 The floats are being built with steel and concrete iron.
 The steel construction forms the basis for the concrete iron that is pleated into different shapes.
 The concrete iron forms the basis of seven layers of papier-maché.
-This is the basis on which at the last weekend the flowers will be attached.
+This is the basis on which the flowers will be attached in the last weekend.
 For more detailed pieces builders use tempex.

 WHAT ARE THE COSTS OF BUILDING A FLOAT?